 - 4 Quart Soup Pot

-- Peel onions and garlic.
-Quarter onions.
-Mince together by hand or in processor.
+- Quarter onions.
+Mince together with garlic cloves by hand or in processor.
 Scrape into a mixing bowl.

-- Peel carrots and potatoes.
-Chop them coarsely by hand or in processor.
+- Chop carrots and potatoes coarsely by hand or in processor.

 - Peel ginger-root and grate.

 - Heat oil in soup pot over low flame.
-Add garlic and onions and cook until soft-about five minutes.
+Add garlic and onions.
+Sprinkle with seasalt and cook until soft and translucent-about five minutes.

 - Add chopped carrots, potatoes, grated ginger and vegetable broth/water to the pot.
 Bring to a boil; then reduce to a simmer.
 Cover pot.
 Simmer 35-45 minutes.
 While soup is simmering, rinse out processor bowl.

 - After 35 minutes (or when vegetables are soft but firm when pressed with back of wooden spoon), remove from heat.
 Cool slightly.
 Ladle soup two -three cups at a time into processor.
 Process eight cups of soup until they are completely puréed.
 Pour into a large bowl.
 Pulse the remaining soup so that there are some small lumps left.
 Add to bowl.
 Stir well.
 Check completed soup for seasoning.
 Add sugar, salt or pepper to taste.
 Return soup to stock pot and reheat before serving.
-Garnish each bowl with diced ginger and /or croutons if desired.
+Serve with croutons and crystallized ginger if desired.